Benefits Administration Manual - Dental Program

 All eligible employees who reinstate after a permanent separation and previously had 24 months of state service (no permanent break in service during the 24 months), may enroll in Delta PPO plus Premier or PPO plan at the time of hire.

 All eligible newly hired represented employees in Bargaining Units 2, 7, 8, 16, 17, 18, 19, and excluded employees (non-represented) may elect Delta PPO plus Premier or PPO at the time of hire and are not restricted to state-sponsored prepaid plans.

 It is the responsibility of the personnel office to notify all impacted newly hired represented employees of this restriction.
 Personnel offices should provide the 24-month restriction end date to represented employees affected by this restriction.
 Personnel offices should also inform employees affected by this restriction that the employee is required to initiate a STD.
-692 to enroll or change their dental coverage to a Delta Dental Plan, within 60 days from the date they complete the required 24 months of State service.
-Use Permitting Event Code 08 on the STD.
+692 to enroll or change their dental coverage to a Delta dental plan, within 60 days from the date they complete the required 24 months of state service.
+Use PEC 08 on the STD.
 692 to process the change.
 Employees that do not take action to either enroll or change dental plans within the 60 day time period, may elect to enroll/change enrollment during the next scheduled dental open enrollment period.

 Bargaining Unit 5

 All newly hired represented employees in Unit 5 must elect their dental coverage from one of the state-sponsored prepaid dental plans.
 After completing a 24-month restriction period, Unit 5 employees may enroll or change to the CAHP union-sponsored indemnity plan, Blue Cross, as long as they are members of CAHP.
 Use PEC 08 on the STD.
 692 to process the enrollment or change.

 Exceptions to the 24-Month Restriction Period